-Optional slow delete: limit the number of results to 3.
+Optional slow delete: limit the number of results to a number, say 10 in the filter.
 If you have a large backlog of events that would be deleted, this can hard spike the CPU usage for a long time.
 Limiting the number of results to only the first three each time the filter is run spreads out the delete processes over time, dramatically lessening the CPU load.